Lyberta/Singularity/Not Free Software.md

 People are exactly as they are.
 You either write a software for people and people will use it, giving you loyalty, money and market share, or you write a software to pander to your own delusions and will either stay alone, be known as another cult leader or [Terry A. Davis](https://en.wikipedia.org/wiki/Terry_A._Davis).

 *"If you build it, they will come." - [Mandela effect'd](https://en.wikipedia.org/wiki/False_memory#Mandela_effect) from [Field of Dreams](https://en.wikipedia.org/wiki/Field_of_Dreams)*

+## A note about piracy

+Oh yes, piracy, how could I forget about it?
+Well, if people pirate your software, then:

+1. Your software is so good that people without the money are willing to spend their time and effort to acquire it anyway.
+2. Your license and distribution terms are out of touch with reality.
+Maybe the software is too expensive, doesn't have multi-tier pricing to maximize the customer base or the license terms are too strict.
+This especially applies to always online services tied to the software.
+People like privacy and sometimes staying offline.
+So change your business practices accordingly.
+Build ramps, not walls.